 Information management.
 Managing information can require a significant commitment of resources as the sources of data and information grow dramatically.
 The continued growth of information within organizations’ operations—as part of organizational knowledge networks, through the web and social media, and in organization-to-organization and organization-to-customer communications—challenges organizations’ ability to ensure reliability and availability in a user‐friendly format.
 The ability to blend and correlate disparate types of data, such as video, text, and numbers, provides opportunities for a competitive advantage.

-Organizational learning.
+Knowledge management and organizational learning.
 One of the many issues facing organizations today is how to manage, use, evaluate, and share their ever‐increasing organizational knowledge.
-Leading organizations benefit from the knowledge assets of their workforce, students, other customers, suppliers, collaborators, and partners, who together drive organizational learning and innovation.
+Leading organizations benefit from the knowledge assets of their faculty, staff, students, other customers, suppliers, collaborators, and partners, who together drive organizational learning and innovation.